easchwar/explora/docs/dev_notes.md

   databasse every time it instantiates the view.~~
     - ~~possible fix:~~__FIXED__: make a generic allQuestions collection at router initalize that is empty and only used for caching purposes.
 You then getOrFetch from there.
+- clicking the edge of a tag doesn't fire the link because the <li> is slightly bigger than the anchor tag.

 ## Todo:
 - ~~Add route for tagged item feed (already have controller action)~~
 - ~~modal for question form~~